Learn more about our department and its history at the Academy.

 Accessing the Collection

-The Anthropology collection is available for study by qualified researchers and students by advance appointment only.
-To determine if our collection contains any objects which might prove useful to your research, please visit our online collection database which is searchable by culture, geography, object type, and other selected criteria.
+The Anthropology collection is available to members of the originating communities as well as for study by qualified researchers and students by advance appointment only.
+To determine if our collection contains any objects from your cultural group, or which might prove useful to your research, please visit our online collection database which is searchable by culture, geography, object type, and other selected criteria.

 Borrowing Collection Objects